w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/frequency-dashboards.md

 ## Featured Dashboards on Dune

-Here you'll find a variety of dashboards that help visualize data from the Frequency parachain:
+Here you will find a variety of dashboards that help visualize data from the Frequency parachain:

 - [Frequency Dashboard](https://dune.com/substrate/frequency): A comprehensive view of the activities within the Frequency parachain.